Gustavus Poznanski

 Gustavus Poznanski (1804–1879) was cantor and religious leader in Congregation Beth Elohim, Charleston, a pioneer of Reform Judaism in the Antebellum South.

 Biography

 Early life

-Gustavus Poznanski was born in 1804 in Storchnest, South Prussia, now a part of Poland.
-He was one of seven children born to Joseph and Sarah Poznanski, respected members of the Hebrew Congregation of Storchnest.
-Being from an Orthodox Jewish family, he received a traditional education as a shochet and a hazzan.
-Based on the extensive knowledge and skill he demonstrated in a variety of subject matter later in life, he was also likely exposed to other educational opportunities during his childhood.
+Poznanski was born in 1804 in Storchnest, South Prussia, now a part of Poland.
+He was one of seven children born to Joseph and Sarah Poznanski, members of the Hebrew Congregation of Storchnest.
+Being from an Orthodox Jewish family, he received a traditional education as a ritual slaughterer and a cantor.
 He left Poland in 1824 to go to Hamburg, which was a major center of the Jewish Reform Movement at the time.
-He spent time in Hamburg and later in Bremen learning about Reform before emigrating to the United States in 1831.
+He spent time in Hamburg and later in Bremen learning about Reform Judaism before emigrating to the United States in 1831.
 A contemporary of Poznanski wrote that he "came from Bremen and Hamburg a scholar and endowed with extraordinary musical talent."